2025 Spring Roundup DSR Newsletter: Our Community

 Rachelle SaruyaRachelle Saruya (PhD, 2023) has been appointed to a tenure-track, full-time lecturer position at the College of Religious Studies, Mahidol University, Bangkok, Thailand.
 As a “foreign expert, level 3,” she conducts research and teaches undergraduate and graduate courses.

-Meaghan WeatherdonMeaghan Weatherdon recently received the news of her successful tenure and promotion to Associate Professor in the Department of Theology and Religious Studies at San Diego University.
+Meaghan WeatherdonMeaghan Weatherdon (PhD, 2021) recently received the news of her successful tenure and promotion to Associate Professor in the Department of Theology and Religious Studies at San Diego University.

 In Memoriam